synacts/digitalid-core/README.md

 ## License

 All rights reserved.
-The code will be published under an open-source/commercial double-license later on.
+The code will be published under a [dual-license model](https://en.wikipedia.org/wiki/Multi-licensing) later on.